jcranston/coding-challenges/ai_context/explanation_generation.md

 ## Workflow Summary
 - New problems always include stubs for README.md, solution.py, and test_solution.py (with full test cases).
 - EXPLANATION.md is only generated when requested, and should be comprehensive, referencing all available material and relevant literature.
+- Chat discussions about problem understanding, intuition building, or concept clarification should remain in chat without generating files.

 ## Updating Explanations
 - If the user asks for a clarification or update to an existing EXPLANATION.md, always update the relevant EXPLANATION.md file so the clarification is persisted for future reference.
 Do not just answer in chat—make sure the explanation file is updated accordingly.